DongJooKim1541/CAPTCHA-classification/README.md

 1. Unzip the zip file and put it in the pycharm project directory<br/>
 2. Adjust the channel tensor of the network according to the image size<br/>
 3. The original image data is 256 x 256 and the image data used in the project is 128 x 128.
-4. If you want to change original image data to 128 x 128 image file, use image_convert.py file
+4. If you want to change original image data to 128 x 128 image file, use image_convert.py file.

 <br/>